Tosan/tosan-httpserver-spring-boot-starter/README.md

 ```

-attention: if you have any input of type HttpServletRequest, his input will be ignored in logging.
+attention: if you have any input of type HttpServletRequest, this input will be ignored in logging.

 ### Sample Project
 You can find a sample project in tosan-httpserver-spring-boot-sample module